-We pride ourselves on the uniqueness of our practice and our stellar service.
+We pride ourselves on the uniqueness of our practice and our stellar service with chiropractic in Austin.
 You will experience that uniqueness from the second you first speak with a member of our team on the phone, and you will be immersed in our service the moment you step into our office.
 My team and I care for you just as we do our own families.

 This technique was developed by Donald Harrison, Ph.D., DC, MSE in 1980.
 The basic goal is to restore abnormal spinal postures to normal so that your spine can better resist the forces of gravity and distribute loads evenly throughout the spine and extremities.
 These adjustments increase the ranges of motion and can help prevent further degeneration.
 Abnormal postures are set up in MIRROR-IMAGE* postures, and full spine adjustments are performed using drop tables or with a hand-held instrument.
-X-rays are generally used with this technique for pathology, biomechanical analysis of spinal misalignment and spinal curves.
+X-rays are used with this technique for pathology, biomechanical analysis of spinal misalignment, and spinal curves.
 They are also used to monitor spinal changes to normal alignment.

 This classic chiropractic technique was developed by D.D.
 Palmer, DC, and is taught in all chiropractic colleges.
 It addresses biomechanical failure in each section of the spine, as it relates to specific subluxation and focuses is on restoration to normal function as well as correction of subluxation.
 Diversified adjusting of the spine is done by hand and uses specific, high velocity, low amplitude thrusts, allowing for comfortable, effective correction of the distortions and subluxations of the spine.

 The area of the upper neck, just below the skull, is where the brain stem connects to the spinal cord.
 The scope of effects that occur in the body as a result of subluxations here is vast.
 In fact, it is impossible to have a fully functioning body if there is nerve interference in this area.
-The brain stem is the main communication system between the brain and the body and directly affects breathing, heart rate, sleep, headaches, vision, hearing, digestion, allergies, elimination, reproduction and essentially all bodily functions.
+The brain stem is the main communication system between the brain and the body and directly affects breathing, heart rate, sleep, headaches, vision, hearing, digestion, allergies, elimination, reproduction, and essentially all bodily functions.

 The Cox Flexion/Distraction Technique is a powerful, effective, conservative approach to low back and leg pain, and a great alternative to explore before surgery.
 Many patients with diagnosed herniated discs have resolved with this conservative technique, without surgery, injections, or drugs.
-In fact, our success rate in resolution of herniated discs is well over 90%.
+In fact, our success rate in the resolution of herniated discs is well over 90%.
 This occurs even among patients already told they need surgery and that nothing else will help them.
-The Cox Technique is also very effective for patients with non-disc related conditions causing back pain (facet syndrome, degeneration, spondylolisthesis, sprain/strain, scoliosis, transitional vertebra, sacroiliac subluxation, stenosis and more).
+The Cox Technique is also very effective for patients with non-disc related conditions causing back pain (facet syndrome, degeneration, spondylolisthesis, sprain/strain, scoliosis, transitional vertebra, sacroiliac subluxation, stenosis, and more).

 The following video explains this technique and how it can help you in detail: